-If only it were as easy as the saying, “Sleep tight and don’t let the bed bugs bite.”
+If only it were as easy as the saying, “Sleep tight, don’t let the bed bugs bite.”
 In reality, issues with bed bugs have risen dramatically in the past decade.
-For a long time, most people have assumed that bed bugs will only target homes that are not well cared for or that they are a thing of bedtime rhymes and not actual threats, but that is less and less the case all the time.
+For a long time, most people have assumed that bed bugs in Long Island will only target homes that are not well cared for or that they are a thing of bedtime rhymes and not actual threats, but that is less and less the case all the time.

 Where Do Bed Bugs Come From?